 "Cindy Pawlcyn is an extraordinary chef and advocate for sustainable cuisine and Seafood Watch," said Julie Packard, executive director of the Aquarium.
 "We're delighted our daytime guests and attendees at evening events can be treated to dishes that reflect her culinary vision."

-After earning his associate degree in culinary arts from the Culinary Institute of America, Matthew Beaudin pursued his passion for cooking by working around the world, holding chef positions in the Caribbean, Rwanda and Hong Kong, China.
-He began his commitment to sustainability and culinary education during his work in the village of Musanze, Rwanda, and maintains strong ties with the community.
-He's run kitchens at jungle base camps, in private yacht inlets and at restaurants perched 10,000 feet up the side of a volcano.
+After earning his associate degree in culinary arts from the Culinary Institute of America, Matthew Beaudin fiercely pursued his passion for cooking by working across the globe, holding chef positions in the Caribbean, China, Rwanda and the West Indies, as well as each geographical food region within the United States.
+Matthew has run kitchens at jungle base camps, on private islands and at restaurants perched 10,000 feet up the side of a volcano.
+He began his commitment to sustainability and culinary education during his work in the village of Musanze in Rwanda.
+He continues to maintain strong ties with the community through his School for the Arts (The Volcano Arts Studio).

-Influenced by his travels, Matthew honed his techniques and expertise back home in the United States at such prestigious five-star, five-diamond properties as the Omni Mount Washington Resort in Bretton Woods, New Hampshire; The Broadmoor Hotel in Colorado Springs, Colorado; The Ritz-Carlton in Sarasota, Florida; and The Cincinnatian Hotel in Cincinnati, Ohio.
-His experiences have enabled him to acquire a well-rounded palate, mixing his global travels with modern American cuisine deeply rooted in farm-to-table principles.
+Influenced by his travels, Matthew honed his techniques and expertise back home in the United States at such prestigious five-star, five-diamond properties as the Omni Mount Washington Resort in Bretton Woods, New Hampshire; The Broadmoor Hotel in Colorado Springs, Colorado; and The Ritz-Carlton in Sarasota, Florida.
+His experiences have enabled him to acquire a well-rounded palate, mixing his global travels with modern American cuisine deeply rooted in farm-to-table principles and the ever-increasing importance of food with a future.